A Learnable Prior Improves Inverse Tumor Growth Modeling: Methods

 \subsubsection{Network Training}

 The network encoder (Figure \ref{fig:overview} b) is based on a residual neural network (ResNet) \cite{resnet}.
 In contrast to former experiments \cite{ezhov2023learn}, the network input consists of four channels with dimensions $128 \times 128 \times 128$, concatenating the three patient-specific tissue masks and the tumor segmentation map.
+All other parameters and conditions are maintained as in the prior experiments \cite{ezhov2023learn}.
 The network outputs are the five model parameters $\theta$ optimizing an $L_2$ loss.
 The simulation parameters are sampled based on clinical experience in the same way as introduced in the Learn-Morph-Infer (LMI) method \cite{ezhov2023learn}.

 For the original model, the input tumor is generated by random thresholding of the synthetic ground truth tumor at values $c^{th}_{Edema} \in [0.05, 0.5]$ and $c^{th}_{CET} \in [0.5, 0.85]$.
 All voxels containing ground truth tumor concentrations above these thresholds are considered edema ($c^{th}_{Edema} \leq c < c^{th}_{CET}$) or CET ($c \ge c^{th}_{CET}$) segmentations for training.